peernova/kestra-client-sdk/go-sdk/docs/InvitationsAPI.md

 > []Invitation ListByEmail(ctx, email, tenant).Execute()

-Get all invitations for a given email
+Retrieve all invitations for a given email

 ### Example